joshtod/Springboard/steam_game_recommender/readme.md

 This repo began as a final capstone project for the Springboard Data Science Career Track curriculum.

-See the "project_overview" file for an introductio to the project.
+See the "project_overview" file for an introduction to the project.

 The project evolved to have two main foci:
 1. Scraping the Steam store to create a relational database-like dataset for various kinds of analysis and modeling